 These are generally formed by the agreement of the partners in the case of a general partnership, or of the general and limited partners in the case of a limited partnership.
-General partnerships usually do not require any other formality in order to be created, whereas a limited partnership typically exists only from its registration date.
-The partnership agreement or limited partnership agreement, as the case may be, takes the place of the certificate and articles of incorporation and by-laws, and will govern the issuance of partnership units and the operations of the entity.
+General partnerships usually do not require any other formality in order to be created, whereas a limited partnership typically exists only from its registration date (i.e., the date that a declaration is filed under applicable provincial/territorial limited partnerships legislation). partnership agreement or limited partnership agreement, as the case may be, takes the place of the certificate and articles of incorporation and by-laws, and will govern the issuance of partnership units and the operations of the entity.